yonas-y/CGGD-HI/README.md

 # 🧩 Constraint Guided Gradient Descent for Health Indicator Learning (CGGD-HI)

-> Deep learning–based health indicator modeling using a **Constraint Guided Gradient Descent (CGGD)** framework and convolutional autoencoders (CAE).
-> Learn meaningful, monotonic, and interpretable health indicators directly from raw data.

 ---

 ## 📌 Overview

-This project explores the use of **Constraint Guided Gradient Descent (CGGD)** for training deep learning models—specifically, convolutional autoencoders (CAE)—to estimate health indicators (HI) for rotating machinery (e.g., bearings).
+This project explores the use of **Constraint Guided Gradient Descent (CGGD)** for training deep learning models—specifically, convolutional autoencoders (CAE)—to estimate health indicators (HI) for bearings.

 ---